A Simple Hierarchical Pooling Data Structure for Loop Closure: Evaluation

 \subsection{Quantifying speedup using synthetic ground-truth}

-Depending on the particular query image, our method could reduce or increase search time.
+Depending on the particular query image, our method could reduce or increase search time relative to the mean.
 The former occurs when correspondence fails early allowing us to rule out subsequent tests at finer scales.
-However, in the worst-case we may end up performing more comparisons than inverse index search when the test reaches the finest scale too often.
+However, in the worst-case we may end up performing more comparisons than inverted index search when the test reaches the finest scale too often.
 In practice, what matters is that our algorithm shortens test time {\em on average} during long sequences.
 Since most {\em KITTI} sequences contain few or no loop closures, we generate synthetic positive and negative queries as follows: For sequences 01 to 21, we generate positive queries by sampling the right stereo images of each sequence (slightly different from the left images from which we constructed the database), and generate negative queries by sampling images from sequence 00.
 For the {\em Oxford} datasets, we construct the database using odd-numbered images, generate positive queries from the even-numbered images, and negative queries again from {\em KITTI} 00.

 Overall performance is measured by combining both sets of queries.
 Of course, even in the negative case our algorithm could find erroneous correspondences, which are then labeled as false alarms.
 Similarly, we may find no correspondence in the former case (missed detection).
 We use average time-cost rate to evaluate how the searching algorithm scales with size of the database.

-Table~\ref{tab-kittiPositive} and~\ref{tab-kittiNegative} show average time-cost rate and speedup over inverse index search on the {\em KITTI} dataset for positive/negative queries respectively.
-Overall performance, combining positive and negative sets, is reported in Table~\ref{tab-kittiOverall} for {\em KITTI} and Table~\ref{tab-OxfordRegular} for the {\em Oxford} datasets.
-Also, we repeat the same experimental procedure on a subset of the original database selected using heuristic keyframe selection, instead of using every image of the sequence, in Table~\ref{tab-kittiKeyframe}.
+Tab.~\ref{tab-kittiRegular} reports experiment results on raw {\em KITTI}.
+Tab.~\ref{tab-keyframe} reports average speedup when keyframe selection is applied on both {\em KITTI} and {\em Oxford}.
+Fig.~\ref{fig-kittiCat} shows linear scaling of average query time on the much larger {\em concatenated KITTI}.
+Practical deployment on even larger datasets typically comes with context ({\it e.g.} GPS or odometry) that limits the data volume.